bharathraj25/real-time-fee-tracker/README.md

   - PostgreSQL: Running on `localhost` & port `5434`
   - Redis: Running on `localhost` & port `6379`

+## Testing

+This project uses Jest for testing.
+Jest is a delightful JavaScript testing framework that works well with projects of all sizes.

+### Running Tests

+To run the tests, follow these steps:

+1. Navigate to the `backendSystem` directory:
+    ```bash
+    cd backendSystem
+    ```

+2. To run the tests with verbose output, use:
+    ```bash
+    npm run test:verbose
+    ```

+3. To run the tests and generate a coverage report, use:
+    ```bash
+    npm run test:coverage
+    ```

+### Viewing Coverage Report

+Once the coverage report is generated, you can view it by following these steps:

+1. The coverage report will be saved in the `coverage` directory.
+2. Open the `coverage/index.html` file in your web browser to view the detailed coverage report.

 ## Troubleshooting

 - **Node.js Errors**: Refer to [Node.js Documentation](https://nodejs.org/en/docs/)